-This is to certify that the interest in real property conveyed to the Hayward Geologic Haza Abatement District by the foregoing document titled "Declaration of Disclosures, Right of En and Restrictive Covenants", which is dated, 20 and executed, is hereby accepted by the undersigned pursuant to authority conferred
+Abatement District by the fo and Restrictive Covenants terest in real property conveyed to the Hayward Geologic Hazard pregoing document titled "Declaration of Disclosures, Right of Entry ", which is dated, 20 and executed by accepted by the undersigned pursuant to authority conferred by

-, 20 The City of Hayward, as grantee, consents
+Resolution No, dated , 20 The City of Hayward, as grantee, consents

 ration of Disclosures, Right of Entry and Restrictive Covenants".

-Eric Harrell Date:
+Eric Harrell - Date:

-Hayward GHAD Manager Date.
+Hayward GHAD Manager Bate.

-ria, wara er ii ib mariager
+riaywara Srintb Mariager

 Attest:

-NASS and Land

-Miriam Lens
+-

+Patricia E. Curtin

 Hayward GHAD Clerk

 Approved as to form:

-Approved do to form.

-Patricia E. Curtin
+Amara Morrison -

 Hayward GHAD Attorney

+- ,